Dziemiano/currency_exchange_app/README.md

 Issues i'm aware of :
 	- setTimeout() on data fetch: have to test it more to check what time value works best with API calls limit
 	- lack of loading indicator: should display loading when data is fetched for proper UX (!important)
 	- xAxis labels and grid lines: managed to format chart input data to show grid lines but gave it up for proper labels, thats 	react-google-charts configuration issue
+	- years value: needs upgrade